 On the other hand, St Moritz is marketed as ‘prestigious, world famous, chic, elegant and exclusive’.
 It’s a ‘playground for movie stars and royalty’, it has a ‘pronounced cosmopolitan ambience’ and – my favourite – ‘a champagne climate more tonic than anywhere else’.
 Even the name St Moritz is copyrighted.

 The town is divided in two.
 Up in the hills is St Moritz-Dorf – everyone’s image of this swanky resort – full of chalets, hotels, boutiques and the odd souvenir shop.
-Down by the lakeshore, St Moritz-Bad is another story – full of ugly concrete blocks of flats and sports halls.
-What can those architects have been thinking?
-Here you are, surrounded by nature at its most stunning, and you’re inspired to build this?
+Down by the lakeshore, St Moritz-Bad is another story – full of concrete blocks of flats and sports halls.
+One wonders what those architects have been thinking.
+Surrounded by nature at its most stunning, one would expect, … well, something a bit different, perhaps.

-Dorf and Bad are connected by a series of escalators through St Moritz Design Gallery.
-I suppose this Alpine town must get its share of lazy tourists, then.
-Here for Prada and Patek Philippe rather than the skiing.
-Claudia Schiffer, Pierce Brosnan and Lance Armstrong hang out here from time to time.
-I’m sure they are fit enough to walk, though.
+Quirky fact: Dorf and Bad are connected by a series of escalators through St Moritz Design Gallery.
+I suppose this Alpine town must get its share of tourists, here for Prada and Patek Philippe rather than the skiing.

 Passing through the gallery and looking at posters showing scenes from St Moritz at the turn of the century, I yearn to visit St Moritz of the early 1900s.
 Where, oh where is that time machine?
 (Perhaps a brief detour to that lovely English summer and exchange surnames…)

-2) Have a look at the quirky old-world Hotel Waldhaus am See and imagine the place say, 100 years ago – people in Edwardian costume strolling lazily around, picknicing by the lake, happily chatting, resting and taking the baths.
+- Have a look at the rambling old-world Hotel Waldhaus am See and imagine the place say, 100 years ago – people in Edwardian costume strolling lazily around, picknicing by the lake, happily chatting, resting and taking the baths.
 Very belle époque.

 This is off-season.
 Many resorts and shops are closed – but everything will be back in business in early December, including the flashy Badrutt’s Palace Hotel from 1896.
 Now you know.